Check to see if your camper is eligible to receive up to $1000 off their first summer at camp.

 - This is not a scholarship program.
 Grants are not based on financial need.

-- Campers will typically receive $1000 for a first-time, 19-consecutive-day session; or $700 for campers attending 12-consecutive-day sessions in the Western states for the first-time.
-(Western states include Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.)
+- Campers will typically receive $1000 for a first-time, 19-consecutive-day session; or $700 for campers attending 12-consecutive-day sessions for the first-time.
 Some restrictions and exceptions may apply.
+Contact your local program provider for more information.

-- While your child may be eligible for more than one incentive grant, s/he can only receive one grant that is affiliated with the Foundation for Jewish Camp’s One Happy Camper program.
-This includes, but is not limited to, the PJ Library One Happy Camper program, the Harold Grinspoon Western Massachusetts camp incentive program, and/or the various community-based and camp-sponsored One Happy Camper programs.
+- While your child may be eligible for more than one program, s/he can only receive one grant that is affiliated with the Foundation for Jewish Camp’s One Happy Camper program.
+This includes, but is not limited to, the PJ (Library) Goes to Camp - One Happy Camper program, the Harold Grinspoon Western Massachusetts camp incentive program, and/or the various community-based and camp-sponsored One Happy Camper programs.

 - One Happy Camper grants are intended for children who are not currently participating in an immersive daily Jewish experience.
 As such, children currrently attending a Jewish day school or yeshiva typically are not eligible.
 However, select partners do have some resources for Jewish day school children.
 Please be in touch with your local program provider for more information.